mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 - See a feed of events that occurred during each replay

 ## Implementation
-Session Replay is not enabled by default; enabling the feature requires instrumentation beyond the standard Mixpanel instrumentation.
+Session Replay is not enabled by default; enabling the feature requires instrumentation beyond the standard Mixpanel implementation.
 However, in most cases, implementation is extremely simple, only requiring a single line of code to be changed.

-Note that replays sent via your implementation will only be viewable in the project they were ingested in and will not be available to other projects in your org.
+Please note that replays sent via your implementation will only be viewable in the project they were ingested in, and will not be available to other projects in your org.

 Our documentation on how to implement Session Replay can be found [here](/docs/tracking-methods/sdks/javascript#session-replay).